Not Crazy, Not Lazy

 Knowing that I had periods of not having enough physical energy to function, and that there were unpredictable times when I had cognitive issues that limited or prevented communication, reduced my confidence in scheduling things that would start to grow my business.
 I had been laid off shortly before the most severe CFS symptoms began, and planned to be self-employed until retirement age.
 The illness was a serious obstacle to that.

 Allergies, asthma, chemical sensitivities, dryness of the mouth, throat and eyes, scratchy or sore throat, deep achiness and extreme fatigue were ever-present and became worse over time.
 The continuous swelling, soreness and dryness of the throat, sinuses and bronchial tubes were devastating to my singing, which was completely on hold anyway due to lack of strength and stamina.
 The incredible achiness I often experienced took away my desire to do anything, other than to try to find relief.
 The potential for collapsing unexpectedly made me wary of venturing out of the apartment.
 I did not want to collapse in public, because I was afraid someone would call an ambulance, and I feared I would be unable to tell them not to take me to the hospital (I temporarily lost the ability to speak when I collapsed), which could have been detrimental to me.

-In short, I was either bedridden or homebound, often unable to communicate, and experienced symptoms similar to a bad case of the flu, for a number of months.
+In short, I was either bedridden or homebound, often unable to communicate, and experienced symptoms similar to those of a bad case of the flu for a number of months.

 Trauma and Toxins

 I have had an unusual amount of trauma in my life, both chronic (childhood) and acute (e.g., a home invasion) and have dealt (successfully) with PTSD symptoms for much of the last 25 years.
 Please note that trauma is not something that happens to other people, such as military veterans and rape survivors; it happens to all of us to some degree and frequency.